Marc-Gee/seedsigner/README.md

 * seedsigner_0_5_x.img.zip (from the [software releases](https://github.com/SeedSigner/seedsigner/releases) section)
-* seedsigner_0_5_x.img.zip.sha256 (also from the [software releases](https://github.com/SeedSigner/seedsigner/releases) section )
+* seedsigner_0_5_x.img.zip.sha256 (also from the [software releases](https://github.com/SeedSigner/seedsigner/releases) section)
-* seedsigner_0_5_x.img.zip.sha256.sig (also from the [software releases](https://github.com/SeedSigner/seedsigner/releases) section )
+* seedsigner_0_5_x.img.zip.sha256.sig (also from the [software releases](https://github.com/SeedSigner/seedsigner/releases) section)

-**Note:** The version numbers of the 3 files might not match the above examples, but the naming format will be the same.
+**Note:** The version numbers of the files might not match the above examples, but the naming format will be the same.

 This process also assumes you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed.

 ### Importing the public key of the Seedsigner Project
 The first command you will run is to add (or update) the *public key* of the SeedSigner project into your computers *keychain*.
 The *fetch-keys*  command shown below will fetch the projects public key from a popular online keyserver called *Keybase.io*.
 After the key is imported successfully, we will visually compare its properties to various websites to confirm it is genuine.
 ```
 gpg --fetch-keys https://keybase.io/SeedSigner/pgp_keys.asc
 ```